 I personally use a small double walled glass, which fits around 250ml in total.
 This is the perfect size for those using a single pod, so you don’t drown the coffee flavour with milk.
 Some use a single pod in a mug (approx. 400ml), which may be weak and milky for some people.

-As a pod business, we get a lot of feedback from customers saying that one pod isn’t strong enough, but they also aren’t happy to use two pods to get the strength they want.
+As a pod business, we get a lot of feedback from customers saying that one pod isn’t strong enough, but that's because they are not aware they need a long shot pod (or two pods) to get the strength they want.
 I want to educate you on this issue to try and manage your expectations.

 The best explanation is that when you go to a café, they offer three sizes: regular, large and extra large.
 A regular will have one shot, a large will have two and often an extra large will have three shots.
 And of course, the price jumps up approximately $1 between these three sizes to make up for the extra coffee and milk used.

 The weird thing is, a lot of people think that they can get as much coffee as they want out of a single coffee pod and achieve the same result as a larger sized barista made coffee.
 Sorry to break it to you, but this just isn’t realistic!